pacharanero/checktick/docs/authentication-and-permissions.md

 - `can_view_survey(user, survey)` — True if user is the survey owner, an ADMIN of the survey's organization, or has survey membership (CREATOR, EDITOR, or VIEWER)
 - `can_edit_survey(user, survey)` — True if user is the survey owner, an ADMIN of the survey's organization, or has survey membership as CREATOR or EDITOR
-- `can_manage_survey_users(user, survey)` — True if user is the survey owner, an ADMIN of the survey's organization, or has survey membership as CREATOR (only CREATORs can manage collaborators)
+- `can_manage_survey_users(user, survey)` — True if the survey belongs to an organization AND user is the survey owner, an ADMIN of the survey's organization, or has survey membership as CREATOR.
+Returns False for individual user surveys (surveys without organization).
 - `require_can_view(user, survey)` — Raises 403 if not allowed
 - `require_can_edit(user, survey)` — Raises 403 if not allowed